orbmis/smart-contract-event-hooks/README.md

  - bytes payload
  - bytes32 checksum

 The `nonce` value **MUST** be incremented every time a Hook event is fired by a publisher contract.
 Every Hook event **MUST** have a unique `nonce` value.
 The `nonce` property is initiated to 1, but the first Hook event ever fired **MUST** be set to 2.
-This is to prevent ambiguity between an uninitiated nonce variable and a nonce variable that is explicitly initated to zero.
+This is to prevent ambiguity between an uninitiated nonce variable and a nonce variable that is explicitly initiated to zero.

 The `digest` parameter of the event **MUST** be the keccak256 hash of the payload, and the `checksum` **MUST** be the keccak256 hash of the concatenation of the digest with the current blockheight, e.g.:

 `bytes32 checksum = keccak256(abi.encodePacked(digest, block.number));`

-The `Hook` event can be triggered by a function call from any EOA or external contract, and allows the payload to be created dynamically within the publisher contract.
+The `Hook` event can be triggered by a function call from any EOA or external contract.
+This allows the payload to be created dynamically within the publisher contract.
 The subscriber contract **SHOULD** call the `verifyEventHook` function on the publisher contract to verify that the received Hook payload is valid.

-The payload **MAY** be passed to the function firing the Hook event instead of being generated within the publisher contract itself, but if a signature is provided it **MUST** sign a hash of the payload, and it is strongly recommended to use the [EIP-712](./eip-712.md) standard.
+The payload **MAY** be passed to the function firing the Hook event instead of being generated within the publisher contract itself, but if a signature is provided it **MUST** sign a hash of the payload, and it is strongly recommended to use the [EIP-712](./eip-712.md) standard, and to follow the data structure outlined at the end of this proposal.
 This signature **SHOULD** be verified by the subscribers to ensure they are getting authentic events.
 The signature **MUST** correspond to the public key that was registered with the event.
 With this approach, the signature **SHOULD** be placed at the start of the payload (e.g. bytes 0 to 65 for an ECDSA signature with r, s, v properties).
 This method of verification can be used for cross-chain Hook events, where subscribers will not be able to call the `verifyHookEvent` of the publisher contract on another chain.

-The payload **MUST** be passed as a byte array in calldata.
+The payload **MUST** be passed to subscribers as a byte array in calldata.
 The subscriber smart contract **SHOULD** convert the byte array into the required data type.
-For example, if the payload is a snark proof, the publisher would need to serialize the variables into a bytes32 array, and the subscriber smart contract would need to deserialize it on the other end, e.g.:
+For example, if the payload is a snark proof, the publisher would need to serialize the variables into a byte array, and the subscriber smart contract would need to deserialize it on the other end, e.g.:

 ```
 struct SnarkProof {